antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 ```

 # Manual Installation
-There is a file in the repo called "accounts.json" [here](https://raw.githubusercontent.com/antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/main/accounts.json) and you need to download it to this path:
+There is a file in the repository called [accounts.json](accounts.json) and you need to download it to this path:
 ### Prism Launcher
 * Windows: `%appdata%/PrismLauncher/`
 * Linux: `~/.local/share/PrismLauncher/`